harfangk/harfangk.github.io/_posts/2017-02-09-create-minimal-elixir-web-app-and-deploy-to-heroku.md

       {:plug, "~> 1.0"}
     ]
   end
 end
 {% endhightlight %}

 Then run `mix deps.get` to fetch necessary dependencies.

 After that, we will create `Timeconverter.Router` module that will serve as the HTTP interface of the application.
 Create `router.ex` in `lib/timeconverter` directory.
-For now, it would look like this.
+Copy the following code into the newly created file.

 {% highlight elixir %}
 defmodule Timeconverter.Router do